-We have acted as bond counsel to County Commissioners of Washington County (the "Issuer" or the "County") in connection with the issuance of its \$15,815,000 County Commissioners of Washington County Public Improvement Bonds of 2022 (the "Bonds"), dated the date hereof.
+We have acted as bond counsel to County Commissioners of Washington County (the "County") in connection with the issuance of its \$13,890,000 County Commissioners of Washington County Public Improvement Bonds of 2023 (the "Bonds"), dated the date hereof.
 All capitalized terms not defined herein shall have the meanings set forth in the Bonds.